-Yes.
-You can use the buttons above to book your place on one of our upcoming Open Days.
-Once you have done so, we can then keep you up to date with important information and schedules for the day.
+Yes, you can use the button above to book your place on our upcoming Open Day.
+Once you've done that, we will keep you up to date with important information and schedules for the day.

 Our current Open Days are focused on people looking to start their studies in September 2018 but anyone who’s interested in enrolling onto an undergraduate degree course is welcome to attend.

 Of course!
 Choosing a university is a big decision, so we’d absolutely encourage you to bring anyone along who might support you with it.

 We are located just 2km from Manchester City Centre.

 We have excellent transport links: Salford Crescent train station is located on our Peel Park campus; regular bus services run past our campus; and we have several large car parks available to visitors, students and staff.
 Parking is free for Open Day visitors and you can view the campus map to see our car parks.

 If you’ve booked a place on our Open Day, about two weeks before the event we’ll send you more information about how to find us, where to park and where to check in once you’ve arrived.
 You can also take a look at our Travel pages for general information on how to find us.

 You can let us know about your access requirements when you book onto our Open Days.
 We’ll then work with you to do everything we can to support your visit.
 Below is some general accessibility information that you may find useful.